Project-Juniors-Club/jc-app/README.md

 1. Setup Prettier on VScode
 2. Install Yarn
-3. Create `.env` file with `DATABASE_URL` and `SYSTEMROOT=C:\Windows`
+3. Create `.env` file with `DATABASE_URL`
-4. Download client_secret.json from dscJuniorClub@gmail.com Google Developer Console into the root folder.
+4. Download client_secret.json from juniorsclub.nus@gmail.com Google Developer Console into the root folder.
 Add the client_secret field into the json.
 5. `yarn`
 6. `yarn dev`